Archive for the ‘Home Improvement’ Category

 - Obihai: How to use it with Google Voice

-Check out PART 2, which goes into more details
+Also, check out PART 2, which goes into more details >

 Here’s a sneak peak at my latest project — the RNET to Sonos Bridge.
 All coded using an Arduino and Ethernet Shield.
 What this little device allows you to do is control a Sonos device using any Russound whole house audio system that supports RNET sources.
 It allows next, previous, play, pause and I’m working on playlist access and support.
 Current track metadata gets sent to these keypads as a multi-field message.